AntoBoto/PoEM/INSTALL.md

 | CentOS (x86)      | 7                    |
 | Fedora (x86)      | 28                   |

-It is possible to run BrrrFren Core on other systems and lower versions when compiling from source, see the chapters below for more information.
+It is possible to run PoEM Core on other systems and lower versions when compiling from source, see the chapters below for more information.

 #### Checking binary integrity

-Release binaries are created and verified by multiple independent people to ensure honest and malware-free releases.
-The provided binaries on this repository come with a `SHA256SUMS.asc` file; a pgp-signed list of each checksum of the released archives.
-This is only provided to enable people to quickly check the integrity of a downloaded release binary.
-You can find the pgp key used to sign the file among those listed in `contrib/gitian-keys`.
+Release binaries are created and verified by the PoEM Core development team to ensure honest and malware-free releases.
+The provided binaries on the release page come with a `SHA256SUMS.asc` file; a pgp-signed list of each checksum of the released archives.
+This is provided to enable users to quickly check the integrity of a downloaded release binary.
+The pgp key used to sign the file will be available on the project's website.

 To verify the integrity of the `SHA256SUMS.asc` file, you need `gpg`, after which you can simply run